 6. When specifying materials, ask your architect to avoid the term ‘or equal’ unless it is clear that substitutions can’t be made without your approval.
 If you agree to a separate budget for items you haven’t selected yet, such as plumbing fixtures or floor coverings, be sure the budget figure is high enough to cover their costs.
 Do your homework; go to a home improvement center to price the fixtures and finishes you want.

 7. Don’t automatically choose the lowest bid.
 If one bid is seriously lower than the others, be suspicious of inexperience or desperation (the latter isn’t necessarily a problem).
 Generally speaking, if a bid looks too good to be true, it probably is.

-9. Before the final selection, ask your architect or project management consultant to meet the candidate, and judge his/her technical understanding and seriousness to respect the drawings during construction.
-For these feedback if needed pay additional fees to your consultant but don’t jump this step.
+9. Before the final selection, ask your architect or project management consultant to meet the candidate and judge his/her technical understanding and seriousness to respect the drawings during construction.
+For this feedback, if needed pay additional fees to your consultant but don’t jump this step.

-12. Get multiple phone numbers of your contractor and make sure under no circumstances the main contact person go out of your reach.
+12. Get multiple phone numbers of your contractor and make sure under no circumstances the main contact person goes out of your reach.

-13. Have written agreement on the exit conditions and exit negotiation policy.
-Have time-wise penalty and award, so that the time component is the essence of contract
+13. Have a written agreement on the exit conditions and exit negotiation policy.
+Have time-wise penalty and award, so that the time component is the essence of the contract.

-15. Whatever small time it may be have a risk liability period after the completion of the project, and keep a small amount withheld to get required service after completion on time.
+15. Whatever small time it may be, always have a risk liability period after the completion of the project, and keep a small amount withheld to get the required service after completion on time.

 This list is actually very difficult to be made comprehensive.
 The trustworthiness of the person must be judged to be absolutely sure.
-You also need to be little flexible and understand actual problems of your contractor.
-Don’t try to exploit a contractor with good intention too.
+You also need to be a little flexible and understand the actual problems of your contractor.
+Don’t try to exploit a contractor with good intentions too.

 About the author:

-He is founder Partner of the architectural Firm ArcOn Design.
+He is the founder Partner of the architectural Firm ArcOn Design.